13 Best Superfoods For Your Health And Immune System In 2023

 3. Yogurt – For Boosting Your Immune System

-• While not widely noted for its immune-boosting properties, yogurt that possess live and active cultures, as well as Vitamin D, can be highly beneficial for the immune system.
-Vitamin D has been shown to help regulate the immune system and is believed to boost the boy’s natural defenses against disease (Cstaneda, 2020).
+While not widely noted for its immune-boosting properties, yogurt that possesses live and active cultures, as well as Vitamin D, can be highly beneficial for the immune system.

-• The probiotics found in yogurt and other fermented products are known to help your gut and stimulate the immune system, helping it to fight off viruses and disease.
+The probiotics found in yogurt and other fermented products are known to help your gut and stimulate the immune system, helping it to fight off viruses and disease.

 Related: 19 Self Care Hacks To Stay Mentally Healthy